 Best way to learn to swim

-The best way to learn to swim properly is to join a beginner’s swimming class or to take private swimming lessons.
+The best way to learn to swim properly is to join swim lessons, such as a beginner’s swimming class or private swimming lessons.
 Besides your swimming lessons, it is also a good idea to get lots of practice, allowing you to perfect your strokes and breathing techniques.
+Practicing holding your breath underwater is a crucial exercise in swim lessons.
 When learning to swim, you need a sense of calm and to avoid fighting with the water.
 Remember, it is important to have someone there to assist you if necessary when you are learning how to swim.
 Do not swim alone.

 With children, the best time for them to start learning is around the age of 1.
 They are taught the basic survival skill of floating first, and then how to build their confidence around the water.
 Thereafter, they start learning other swimming elements.
 Children are fast learners.